DreamStar1996/Haptic-Headpats/README.md

 Prefab that will make other players controllers vibrate when giving you headpats.
 Works with both write defaults on and off.

+The package uses a chair to force haptics, which means if timed correctly, players would be able to sit on your head.
+They will immediately be kicked off in the next frame, but it is something to keep in mind.

 [Showcase](placeholder)

 ## Installation